junglie85/wgpu-samples/README.md

 cargo run --bin SAMPLE_NAME
 ```

-The corresponding name is shown next to the sample in the below list.
+The `SAMPLE_NAME` to run is shown next to the respective sample in the below list.
 For example, to run the _Hello triangle_ sample, type:

 ```